Are you recession proof?

-And their fears aren’t unfounded.
-About half of business economists believe the U.S. economy will see a recession by the end of 2020, and three-quarters predict it by the end of 2021, according to a survey from the National Association for Business Economics.
+Despite the economic boom that we’ve been in for the past decade, about half of economists predicted the U.S. economy would see a recession by the end of 2020, and three-quarters predicted it by the end of 2021, according to a survey from the National Association for Business Economics.

-And according to leading economist Alan Beaulieu, who correctly predicted the 2008 recession, there’s a reason to be prepared, if not concerned.
-He says we’re headed for another short recession, and in 2030, he thinks we might actually experience a financial depression.
+Leading economist Alan Beaulieu, who correctly predicted the 2008 recession, estimated that by 2030, we might experience a financial depression.

-“In 2020-2021, you’ll be busy, and in 2022, we’ll go through a painful but short recession.
-Throughout the rest of the 20’s you’ll be happy.
-But, we’re going to have a great depression in 2030,” he warns.
-“If you’re not prepared for it, it will wipe you out.
+“If you’re not prepared for it,” Beaulieu warned, “it will wipe you out.
 If you’re a millennial, you can make a fortune from it.
 If you’re a Gen Xer, you can easily survive it.”

 And if you’re in recruiting, there are definitely steps you can take to prepare for it.
 We spoke with professionals who’ve weathered other financial downturns and industry experts to get advice on how to shore up your businesses so you’ll survive economic uncertainty.

 A downturn is hard for many businesses, but these talent professionals found ways to overcome a rocky jobs market.
 Here’s how they came out on the other side.

 Kenneth Johnson, president of East Coast Executives in New York City.
 Johnson has some perspective on the situation, having weathered both 9/11 and the 2008 recession as a recruiter.